nodejs/node/doc/api/zlib.md

 This will, however, generally degrade compression.

 The memory requirements for inflate are (in bytes) `1 << windowBits`.
-That is, 32K for windowBits=15 (default value) plus a few kilobytes for small objects.
+That is, 32K for windowBits = 15 (default value) plus a few kilobytes for small objects.

 This is in addition to a single internal output slab buffer of size